gokulkrishna98/udacity_log_analysis/README.md

 - [x] psycopg2 python library

 ## Procedure
-1. Unzip the newsdata.zip to get the sql data file and make sure both python file and sql file in same dir
+1. Unzip the newsdata.zip to get the sql data file and make sure both python file and sql file in same directory
+2. Then run the command ``` psql -d news -f newsdata.sql ```
+3. You have successfully setup your data.
-2. run the command ``` python udacitydb.py``` in the terminal to run the script.
+4. run the command ``` python udacitydb.py``` in the terminal to run the script.
-3. You get the output..
+5. You get the output..

 ## Creating view articlecount
 ```